-79. On the delivery of an insured postal article, the person to whom such article is addressed or his servant or agent shall give a written receipt for the same in such form and manner as the Postmaster General may require.
-Where such person or his servant or agent refuses to give such a receipt the article may be withheld and dealt with or disposed of in such manner as the Postmaster General may in his discretion direct or authorise.
+79. On the delivery of an insured postal article, the person to whom such article is addressed or his servant or agent shall give a written receipt for the article in such form and manner as the Postmaster General may require.
+Where such person or his servant or agent refuses to give such a receipt, the article may be withheld and dealt with or disposed of in such manner as the Postmaster General may in his discretion direct or authorise.
 The Postmaster General is empowered to decide the manner in which insured articles shall be delivered and may, if he so desires, require the presence of the addressee or his representative at a post office in order to take delivery.

-Compensation for the loss of, Abstraction from or Damage to Insured Postal Articles
+Compensation for loss of, abstraction from or damage to, insured postal articles